singular0/dotfiles/README.md

 ## Installation

-First install Homesick (you will need ruby for that):
+First install [Homesick](https://github.com/technicalpickles/homesick) (you will also need Ruby for that):

 ```
 gem install homesick